I was recently quoted in an article regarding the #NotAStripper hashtag debacle. Here's a snippet from the article in The Smoke & Mirrors:

 Actual strippers are taking offensenot only because they feel it adds fuel to the already raging anti-sex worker stigma, but because contemporary pole dance, as taught in studios around the world, is something they invented.

-"Students and teachers of pole dance who try to distance themselves from our art are only contributing to sex worker stigma," Oregon stripper and activist Elle Stanger told the Daily Dot.
+"Students and teachers of pole dance who try to distance themselves from our art are only contributing to sex worker stigma," Oregon stripper and activist Elle Stanger told the Smoke & Mirrors.
 "It seems silly that someone would pay to learn a skill, while trying to distance themselves from its origins."

 Stanger posted a call to arms on Facebook in late December, inviting her fellow strippers to join her in responding to the offending hashtag by posting their own photos.
 Stanger had been using the #YesAStripper tag in her own photos for over a year in response to the anti-stripping comments she’d noticed in the pole dance community.